 Just like any other worker crossing borders to seek employment, domestic workers must comply with labor laws and fulfill all documentary and health requirements.

-Before flying in to Hong Kong, domestic workers must have completed all requirements, attended seminars, and paid all necessary fees.
+Before flying into Hong Kong, domestic workers must have completed all requirements, attended seminars, and paid all necessary fees.

-One-way air ticket to Hong Kong is typically paid for by the employer, with the return ticket granted upon conclusion of the helper’s duties.
+One-way air ticket to Hong Kong is typically paid for by the employer, with the return ticket granted upon the conclusion of the helper’s duties.

 On the day of departure, the domestic workers must be at the airport early enough to ensure that there is enough time to undergo checks.
-Please ensure that all necessary documents (passport, relevant visa and employment contract) and other supporting documents (birth certificates, payment receipts, employment reference, etc) and photocopies of them neatly packed in an envelope come in handy for immigration officers to look into.
+Please ensure that all necessary documents (passport, relevant visa and employment contract) and other supporting documents (birth certificates, payment receipts, employment reference, etc.) and photocopies of them neatly packed in an envelope come in handy for immigration officers to look into.

-At the immigration counter, the officer may ask a few questions relating to the employment, compliance with recruitment procedure and validity of documents.
+At the immigration counter, the officer may ask a few questions relating to the employment, compliance with recruitment procedure, and validity of documents.
 The domestic helper must be confident to answer questions and be ready to pull out supporting document if necessary.
 Answers in polite yet firm stance helps create an assurance that the traveling domestic worker is knowledgeable enough to get through the counter.
 In general, immigration officers are not there to make life difficult, but ensure employment follows the mandated procedure and avoid becoming a victim of criminal syndicates such as human traffickers.

-A prior arrangement with the employment agency for someone to meet the arriving domestic helper at the airport.
+A prior arrangement with the employment agency will have someone to meet the arriving domestic helper at the airport.
 An agency staff will be waiting at the airport, possibly with the name of the arriving domestic worker in a sign.
 It would be good to get the contact number of the awaiting staff if needed (flight delayed, worker held by immigration or customs, and other unforeseen circumstances).
 Depending on the airline’s assigned baggage claim conveyor, the helper may get out of either A or B hall.
 Thankfully, Hong Kong International Airport has an area designated as a meeting place between awaiting staff and the arriving passenger they have never met before.

 Arriving in Hong Kong